Cube diagrams and 3-dimensional Reidemeister-like moves for knots: Introduction

-\begin{Theorem} Two cube diagrams correspond to ambient isotopic oriented links if and only if one can be obtained from the other by a finite sequence of cube stablizations/destablizations and cube commutations. \end{Theorem}
+\begin{Theorem} Two cube diagrams represent ambient isotopic oriented links if and only if one can be obtained from the other by a finite sequence of cube commutation moves or cube stabilization moves. \end{Theorem}

-Cube stabilzations/destabilzations and cube commutations are similar to the moves described for grid diagrams; we explain these moves on a cube diagram in more detail in Section~\ref{invariantmoves}.
-As an immediate corollary, we get a simple new way to check for knot and link invariants:
+As an immediate corollary, we get a simple new way to check for knot and link invariants using the generating cube moves depicted in Figures \ref{cubestab} and \ref{cubecom}.

-\begin{Corollary} Any property of a cube diagram that does not change under cube stabilizations/destabilzations and cube commutations is an invariant of the link. \end{Corollary}
+\begin{Corollary} Any property of a cube diagram that does not change under the 5 generating cube commutation and cube stabilization moves is an invariant of the link. \end{Corollary}

-There are generally two ways to define knot invariants---either work with the manifold ${\BR^3\setminus K}$ directly (ie. the fundamental group, Alexander modules, etc.) or work with 2-dimensional representations of the knot.
-Knot projections are particularly useful because the $2$-dimensional moves (e.g. Reidemeister moves, Markoff moves, etc.) are restrictive enough to make checking invariance easy.
-Furthermore, many invariants defined using knot projections are computable (a.k.a Kauffman brackets).
-On the other hand, simple, easy-to-check set of $3$-dimensional moves (like triangle moves) that take an embedded link in $\BR^3$ to an isotopy of itself are generally ineffective for defining and computing knot invariants: such isotopy moves are simply too flexible to allow one to define invariants (without working directly with the topology of $\BR^3\setminus K$).
-Cube diagrams are the authors' attempt to ``split the difference'' between the flexibility of isotopy in $\BR^3$ and specific, controllable moves in a knot projection.

-Our main goal in defining cube diagrams and proving Theorem~\ref{maintheorem1} is to develop a data structure that describes an embedding of a knot in $\BR^3$ such that (1) every link is represented by a cube diagram, (2) the data structure is rigid enough to easily define invariants, yet (3) cube stabilization and cube commutation moves are all that are necessary to transform one cube diagram of a link into any other cube diagram of the same link.